osrf/gazebo_tutorials/install/tutorial_1-9.md

         sudo make install

-   ''Note: As of Gazebo 1.9 you no longer need to setup your .bashrc to always source Gazebo's setup.sh to export necessary paths.''
+   *Note: As of Gazebo 1.9 you no longer need to setup your .bashrc to always source Gazebo's setup.sh to export necessary paths.*

 1. Setup environment variables

-  '''Local Install''': If you decide to install gazebo in a local directory you'll need to modify some of your PATHs
+  **Local Install**: If you decide to install gazebo in a local directory you'll need to modify some of your PATHs

         echo "export LD_LIBRARY_PATH=<install_path>/local/lib:$LD_LIBRARY_PATH" >> ~/.bashrc
         echo "export PATH=<install_path>/local/bin:$PATH" >> ~/.bashrc